anjali2006406/Task_1-dataset/README.md

 # Task_1-dataset
 Data Cleaning and Preprocessing
+Name of data set : Medical Appointment No Shows
-Data Cleaning Summary:
+## Data Cleaning Summary:

-Checked for missing values using the COUNTBLANK function.
+- Checked for missing values using the COUNTBLANK function.

-Identified duplicate entries using Conditional Formatting.
+- Identified duplicate entries using Conditional Formatting.

-Extracted dates using Flash Fill and the LEFT function.
+- Extracted dates using Flash Fill and the LEFT function.

-Standardized headers by applying the LOWER function and manually removing spaces.
+- Standardized headers by applying the LOWER function and manually removing spaces.

-Ensured appropriate data types by formatting numerical values as Number and text as General.
+- Ensured appropriate data types by formatting numerical values as Number and text as General.